ekrolen/data-512-wildfire-project/README.md

 The code used in this project is licensed under the MIT license - more information can be found in the license file in the top-level repo.

 The USGS Wildland Fire Data resides in the Public Domain.
 Data from the U.S. Government are freely redistributable with proper metadata and source attribution.
 The U.S. Geological Survey is the originator of these data.
+See "raw_data" folder for metadata.

 ## Data File Information